-The proposed munitions storage magazines would be consolidated at one site that is located north of B Avenue (see Figure 2.4-2).
-The area of ground disturbance including a buffer is estimated to be 2.3 ac (0.9 ha).
-The existing MSA 1 ESQD arc(s) would be expanded approximately 1,100 ft (330 m) the north to accommodate the new munitions storage facilities (Figure 2.4-2).
+Munitions storage magazines would be consolidated at one site that is located north of B Avenue (see Figure 2.4-2) and allows for future expansion should that be required.
+The area of ground disturbance including a buffer is estimated to be 2.7 ac (1.1 ha).